gianmillare/Data-Visualization-Practice/README.md

 # Data-Visualization-Practice (In Progress)

-From Eric Matthes project-based programming book titled "Python Crash Course", this repository is used solely as a (practice) guide to hone my <u>Python<u> Programming and Data Analytics skills.
+From Eric Matthes project-based programming book titled "Python Crash Course", this repository is used solely as a (practice) guide to hone my Python Programming and Data Analytics skills.

 ---------------------------------------------------------------------------------------------------------------

 Here you will find several data visualization techniques ranging from basic line graphs to advanced-artsy charts.
+Please note that not all graphs are shown below.
+The rest are located in the "plots" folder.

 This repository will also be used in my future projects as I dive deeper into data sciences.

 ---------------------------------------------------------------------------------------------------------------